Massahgenesis/alx-system_engineering-devops/0x00-shell_basics/README.md

 The script to delete the first directory in tmp directory.
     . cd -
 The command to change the working directory to the previous.
+    . ls -la .. /boot
+The command to list the directory boot content.